 Moreover, Jost Van Dyke is home to the world-famous Foxy’s and Wooden Boat Regatta.
 Indeed, this establishment is a must-vis your yacht charter vacation in the British Virgin Islands.

 Enjoy a Pain-Killer at the Soggy Dollar Bar at White Bay, then be entertained at Foxy’s into the early hours of the morning.

-Hot and humid with occasional rain showers characterizes the weather on Jost Van Dyke.
+Hot and humid with occasional rain showers is the weather on Jost Van Dyke.
 Moderate winds help cool the heat.
-Note that even on cloudy days the UV index may be high thus increasing your chances of getting a sunburn.
+Even on cloudy days, the UV index may be high, thus increasing your chances of sunburn.

-- Shop.
-Although there are no large shops on the island, there are many quaint boutiques to browse around when you’ve had enough sun and sand.
-Besides the shops listed here, many of the local restaurants and bars sell gifts and souvenirs.
-In Great Harbour, you’ll find jewelry, crafts, and gifts at Wendell’s World.
-Jost Van Dyke Scuba is the place to find dive and snorkel gear as well as books and gifts.
-The Ice House on Backstreet offers handmade Christmas ornaments, used paperbacks, and locally made jams, jellies, and salad dressings.
-The Fox Hole at Foxy’s Tamarind Bar has all the Foxy’s-inspired items you need, as well as Foxy’s firewater rum.
+You’ll find jewellery, crafts, and gifts in Great Harbor at Wendell’s World.
+Jost Van Dyke Scuba is the place to find dive and snorkel gear, books, and gifts.
+The Ice House on Backstreet offers handmade Christmas ornaments, used paperbacks, locally made jams, jellies, and salad dressings.
+The Fox Hole at Foxy’s Tamarind Bar has all the Foxy’s-inspired items you need and Foxy’s firewater rum.

 Try Corsairs in Great Harbour.
 It is open for breakfast, lunch, and dinner.
 Corsairs cook up Northern Italian cuisine, plus Tex-Mex with a Caribbean twist and Monster Lobsters.